tom4244/Meeting_Scheduler_with_PostgreSQL/README.md

 * Users can be selected conveniently in drop-down menus when scheduling meetings.
 * Personalized meeting times and dates are displayed for each user.
-* Users can share an online real-time whiteboard.
 * Sign up and Login authenticates users and keeps track of schedules between logins.
 * Content Security Policy protects the site from inline script and style hacks.

-This project uses React, Javascript, NodeJS, Express, Nginx, Socket.io, Canvas, PostgreSQL, Knex, Webpack, Flexbox, SCSS, and JSON Web Tokens.
+This project uses React, Javascript, NodeJS, Express, Nginx, Socket.IO, Canvas, PostgreSQL, Knex, Webpack, Flexbox, SCSS, and JSON Web Tokens.

 <img src="./images/schedulePage.jpg">